Our Services to Those in Need

 The Fresh Start Substance Abuse Recovery Program

 Fresh Start is a no-charge Matrix Model course for substance abuse recovery that encompasses the traditional 12-step program.
 The duration of the residential treatment is approximately six months.
 Participants receive shelter and meals, counseling, treatment, regular meetings, and have work duties at the Center.
-After successful completion, transition services are provided such as help to obtain housing, support services, education enrollment, job seeking, and followup care.
-Screening for admittance into the program is conducted every Wednesday morning between 8 and 9 a.m.
-Applicants must be sober at the time of admission.
-Please call the Center for more information at 505-243-2527.
+After successful completion, transition services are provided such as help to obtain housing, support services, education enrollment, job seeking, and follow-up care.
+Screening for admittance into the program is conducted every morning by appointment.
+Please call the Center for more information at 505-243-2527 ext 202.

 Men's Overnight Shelter

-These meals are served to men, women, and children on Mondays, Tuesdays, Wednesdays, and Fridays at 3 p.m.
-On Saturdays the meal is served at 11:30 a.m.
-The average number of meals served is 300 per day.
+These meals are open to everyone on Monday, Tuesday, Wednesday and Friday at 2 p.m. to 3:00 p.m.
+On Saturdays the meal is served at 11:30 a.m. to noon.
+The average number of meals served is 275 per day.
+Call extension 100 for more information

 At Easter, Thanksgiving, and Christmas a brunch is served at 8:30 a.m. with a wide variety of foods and desserts.

 Available to homeless, marginalized, and displaced persons who do not have access to a post office box or mailing address.
 A valid I.D. is required to register for the mail service.
 There is no charge.
-Mail may be picked up Monday through Friday until 4 p.m., and on Saturday through 12 noon.
-Mail pick up is not available on Sunday.
-Guests will be asked for I.D. to obtain their mail.
+Mail may be picked up Monday through Friday from 2 p.m. until 3:30 p.m.
+Mail pick up is not available on Saturday or Sunday.
+Guests must have for I.D. to obtain their mail.
+Call extension 100 for more information.

 This service provides much needed basic necessities to the homeless.
 We distribute toiletry items such as toothpaste, toothbrushes, soap, shampoo, and shaving products.
 We give out shirts, pants, shoes, socks, underwear, jackets, blankets, towels, and sleeping bags.
-The clothing room is open Mondays, Tuesdays, Wednesdays, and Fridays from 9 a.m. to 11:45 a.m., and from 12:45 to 1:45 p.m.
-Thursday hours are 9 a.m. to 11:45 a.m.
-The only requirement is that guests limit their receipt of items to once per month.
+The clothing room is open Mondays, Tuesdays, Wednesdays, and Fridays from 9 a.m. to 11:00 a.m., and from 12:30 to 1:30 p.m.
 We also offer a coat exchange.

-The Clothing Room is located at 614 Second St. SE, just across from the Center.
+For support, please go across 2nd Street to the Clothing Room located at 614 Second St. SE, just across from the Center.
+Call extension 100 for more information.

 How You Can Help